obah2008/Active-directory-project/Slack & Shuffle integration/Shuffle setup.md

 ![Screenshot 2025-06-11 010621](https://github.com/user-attachments/assets/a18ca240-9c70-4c23-baf2-498039a33fb6)

 - The next step is using Shuffle to trigger a firewall rule to block an IP based on the response the SOC analyst gives Slack response.

-- To do this I'll be using Azure firewall

-## Setting up Azure firewall and integrating it to slack
-- Create a new firewall policy
-- Select the same resource group and region the virtual machines were installed in
-- Create a new IP group.
-- Create a Rule collection in the firewall policy we created

-## Note:
-I original planned on using a PFsense rule,